timmolter/HelloXChart/README.txt

 About
 -----

-HelloXChart demonstrates how to easily integrate a simple line chart into a Java Web Application.
+HelloXChart demonstrates how to easily integrate a simple XChart line chart into a Java Web Application.
 Read more at the website:

   http://xeiam.com/